cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

   - path: orgs/cp/tenant1/test1/_defaults

   # This import with the provided context will dynamically generate
-  # a new Atmos component `eks/cluster-blue` in the stack
+  # a new Atmos component `eks/cluster-blue` in the current stack
   - path: catalog/terraform/eks_cluster_tmpl
     context:
       color: "blue"